lmammino/loige.co/astro/src/content/posts/2016-01-18_introducing-gulp-cozy-manage-your-gulp-tasks-in-a-cozier-way/index.md

   - javascript
   - node-js
   - library
+description: Gulp-cozy is an experimental NPM package that allows you to separate Gulp tasks into small modules inside a dedicated folder, making them easier to maintain.
+It brings Node.js modularity principles into your Gulp workflow.
 ---

 [Gulp-cozy](https://www.npmjs.com/package/gulp-cozy) is an experimental NPM package that allows you to organize your Gulp tasks in a more modular way with simplicity and _"cozyness"_ in mind.